hawonp/baby_rijndael/README.md

 # Baby Rijndael
-Implementation of the Baby Rijndael AES Cipher in Python
+Implementation of the Baby Rijndael Block Cipher in Python

 ## Requirements
 - python 3.10+